-- Top-paying industries for M.B.A.s include consulting, health care, technology, consumer packaged goods, retail and manufacturing1
+- Top-paying industries for M.B.A.s include consulting, financial services, technology, consumer packaged goods, real estate, retail and manufacturing1

 Succeed across a variety of industries with the Master of Business Administration (M.B.A.) online from Benedictine University.

 You will gain the confidence to face 21st-century business challenges anywhere in the world and acquire a mix of both foundational business knowledge and specialized expertise, with the option to explore health administration, marketing, international business, entrepreneurship, and other in-demand disciplines.

 Earning your M.B.A can help you earn a promotion, a higher salary and access to opportunities with the world's top companies.
 An M.B.A degree signals to employers that you take your career seriously and could be your stepping stone to future success.